 In the 1600’s, before Leonardtown had acquired its official name, it was home to a fairly small colony of English settlers.
 On the outskirts of town lived a woman known as Moll Dyer.
 Moll was a quiet lady who lived by herself in a small cabin in the woods.
 This cabin by today’s standards would be considered a “hut”, but it was home to Moll and kept her warm in the winter months.
 Moll’s hut was located on a creek just outside of Leonardtown, now called Moll Dyer Run.

-As was common in those days, whenever the local settlers experienced problems with crops or endured severe weather, they’d blame it on supernatural forces – either god or the Devil.
+When people died of unexpected causes, the colonists had to blame someone for their misfortunes.
+As was common in those days, whenever the local settlers experienced problems with crops or endured severe weather, they’d blame it on supernatural forces too – either god or the Devil.
 In this particular case, there were whispers in town the old witch had cursed the colony with an unusually cold winter in 1697.
-The townsfolk’s whispers turned into angry accusations and they came up with a plan to get rid of Moll Dyer…forever.
+Records show that people were dying of some sort of illness, likely influenza, and grew fearful of witchcraft being used against them.
+Whispers turned into angry accusations and the colonists came up with a plan to get rid of Moll Dyer forever.

 In the winter of 1697, Moll Dyer was accused of being a witch and was both hated and feared by the Leonardtown settlement.
 She was a poor old woman who lived alone, and therefore was an easy target.
 Many people said she was angry and wanted revenge through hexes and curses.
 So naturally, the townsfolk decided to eradicate the witch from their precious town.

 The townsfolk marched to the her home on a particularly cold winter’s night.
 There would be no trial for this accused witch…no chance for her to defend her position.
+I don’t quite understand why she wasn’t at least arrested and tried, but the answer is likely mass hysteria and mob mentality.
 With torches, the townsfolk set Moll’s cabin on fire and left her in the flames to perish.
 “Burn the witch!” they all cried.
 But Moll Dyer escaped the flames that engulfed her ramshackle home and fled to the woods, where she escaped the angry mob.
 They believed they’d killed her in the fire, so they left the woods brimming with satisfaction.

 Unfortunately, the temperature dropped so low Moll Dyer froze to death.
 Her body was found a few days later…frozen in an unusual position.
 Moll Dyer was kneeling on a rock, with one hand pointed towards the Heavens, and one hand plastered to the rock itself.
 Because she was an accused witch, the townsfolk people believed she cursed them in death.
 They believed she would haunt them forever.